Victor-IX/Blender-Launcher-V2/README.md

 ## What is Blender Launcher?

-Blender Launcher is a standalone software client that provides management for stable, daily and experimental builds of [Blender 3D](https://www.blender.org/).
-It is a free open source project available for 64-bit Windows and Linux (GLIBC 2.31 and higher) operating systems.
+Blender Launcher is a standalone software client that provides management for stable, daily and experimental builds of [Blender 3D](https://www.blender.org/) and its most popular forks [Bforartists](https://www.bforartists.de/) and [UPBGE](https://upbge.org/).
+It is a free open source project available for 64-bit Windows, Linux (GLIBC 2.31 and higher) and macOS operating systems.

 ## Why do I need it?